The Manhattan Transfer

-There have been two editions of the Manhattan Transfer, with Tim Hauser the only person to be part of both.
-The first group consisted of Hauser, Erin Dickins, Marty Nelson, Pat Rosalia, and Gene Pistilli.
-The second version of the group, formed in 1972, consisted of Hauser, Alan Paul, Janis Siegel, and Laurel Massé.
-In 1979, Massé left the group after being badly injured in a car accident and was replaced by Cheryl Bentyne.
-The group's long-time pianist, Yaron Gershovsky, accompanied the group on tour and served as music director.
+The group's fourth edition, since the 1990s, originally consisted of Hauser, Paul, Siegel, and Bentyne, and performed mostly cool and smooth jazz.
+It also had several rotating touring members, and longtime pianist Yaron Gershovsky accompanied the group on tour and served as music director.
 Trist Curless from the Los Angeles a cappella group m-pact became a permanent member in October 2014 following Hauser's death.
+The group officially retired in 2023.